dgorodnichy/silence/README.md

 * install all reauired libraries
 * setup ruby environment(create .ruby-gemset and .ruby-version)

-## Usage

-Run "cucumber" in project path
+Then run "cucumber" in project path

     cucumber